 January truly is our favourite time of the year.

 Not only are the days getting longer and lighter but this is the month we launch another 500 Words competition and find out how wonderfully empathetic, ingenious and word-wizardly the children of the UK really are.
+January is also a time to reflect on what we have achieved thus far and what we hope for the future.

+This year is particularly important for us at Radio 2 as it marks a decade since 500 Words began and became the UK's biggest story writing competition for children aged 5-13.
+There is no better honour for our team than to be opening the gates to another cohort of young imaginations brimming with brilliant, original, hearty stories.

-Yes, BBC Radio 2's 500 Words, the UK's biggest story writing competition for children aged 5-13, is back.
-It's the competition that asks kids from all over the UK to send us a fictional short story no more than 500 words in length, no matter where they're from, what school they go to or how many stories they've written before.
+The rules are the same: we ask young writers from all across the UK to send us a fictional short story no more than 500 words in length.

-Over the last 8 years almost 800,000 stories have been submitted, which equates to over 340 million words for the Oxford Corpus, the largest children's language database in English.
-Every one of these original stories helps the Oxford University Press to better understand how creatively children command their language to voice their concerns about the world, to share the mind-blowing worlds in their imagination, and to create characters that stay with us forever.
+We're curious about stories from every child, no matter what school they go to or how many stories they've written before.
+10 years of BBC's 500 Words has seen over 900,000 stories submitted, which equates to over 400 million words for the Oxford Corpus, the largest children's language database in English.
+Every one of these original stories helps Oxford University Press to better understand how children creatively use language to voice their concerns about the world, to share the worlds in their imagination, and to create characters that stay with us forever.

 We know this year will be no different.

-From children who write regularly, to those who are tempted to pick up a pen or sit at a keyboard for the first time, this competition is open to all: they all have something to say and we can't wait to read it!
+From children who write regularly, to those who are tempted to pick up a pen or sit at a keyboard for the first time, this competition is open to ALL - every child has something to say and we want to read it!
 This learning resource pack has been designed to help children take those first steps.
-Each section focusses on one of the marking criteria so that children can explore, develop and improve on their ideas, knowing that the judges will be specifically looking at these areas - it is a competition after all!
+Each section focuses on one of the marking criteria so that children can explore, develop and improve on their ideas, knowing that the judges will be specifically looking at these areas - it is a competition after all!
 You can also find helpful tips, sources of inspiration and even more writing resources in the 'Learn' section of the 500 Words website.
 A huge thank you for getting involved in the competition so far and remember there is a story inside everybody!
-Don't forget to submit your pupils' entries online via the 500 Words website before 7pm on Friday 8th March.
+Don't forget to submit your pupils' entries online via the 500 Words website before 8pm on Thursday 27th February.

-Good luck!

-500 Words team
+Best of luck from all of us on the 500 Words team!

-Calling all teachers, librarians and parents
+Calling all teachers. librarians and parents

 Our volunteer judges are a vital part of the 500 Words process.
 As well as witnessing how imaginative and talented children are, each judge gets the chance to be at the Live Final - so why not give it a go?

-To find out more and register, head to
+To find out more and register, head to bbc.co.uk/500words

-bbc.co.uk/500words